Houtman Abrolhos: Wreck of Zeewijk

-The crew of Zeewijk would be marooned in the Pelsaert Group for ten months, during which time they lived off seals, seabirds, eggs, and victuals salvaged from the wreck.
+The crew of Zeewijk were stranded in the Pelsaert Group for ten months, during which time they lived off seals, seabirds, eggs, and victuals salvaged from the wreck.
 They obtained some water from rainfall, but were forced to explore throughout the group in search of further supplies.
 A great many men died on the islands, including two boys who were accused of sodomy and marooned on separate islands of the Mangrove Group.

 On 10 July the longboat, fitted for a voyage and crewed with eleven men, was sent to Batavia to obtain help.
 It never arrived there, and nothing is known of its fate.
 Four months later the castaways began building a 60 ft boat, sufficient to carry all the men and the money chests.
 Completed in March 1728 and affectionately named Sloepie ("little sloop"), it was the first ocean-going vessel built in Australian history.
 On 26 March 1728, the surviving men set sail for Batavia, arriving in Sunda Strait late the following month.